A Christmas Story Christmas: Plot

-On Christmas Eve night, the star falls off the Parker's tree and breaks, upsetting Julie.
+On Christmas Eve night, the star falls off the Parkers' tree and breaks, upsetting Julie.
 Frustrated, Ralph ignores objections from his wife and mother and goes out to find a new star.
 All the local businesses are already closed, so Ralph breaks into Flick's tavern to "borrow" the star from the tree.
-On his way out, he is apprehended by Scut Farkus, now a Hohman police officer.
+On his way out, he is apprehended by his childhood bully Scut Farkus, now a Hohman police officer.
 Ralph is terrified of what Scut might do to him, but Scut brings him home, saying he owes Ralph because their childhood fight set him on a better path in life.

 Mrs. Parker goes into the basement to change a fuse and finds several thoughtfully-picked, pre-wrapped gifts, which the Old Man had bought shortly before his death.
 On Christmas morning, the family is delighted to open them along with their other presents.
 Ralph is confused by compliments he receives about his piece in the newspaper, and Sandy reveals she found the obituary manuscript and took it to the local paper because of its high quality.
 The phone rings, and Ralph is offered a new job as a syndicated columnist, fulfilling his dream of becoming a full-time writer.
 Much of the town comes to the Parker house for Christmas dinner; after dinner concludes, the core family asks Ralph to read them his story about the Old Man.
 Ralph takes a seat in his father's armchair and begins reading, and his narration slowly transitions into Jean Shepherd's opening narration from the first film.